javierandres-dev/bit-g02/tasks/tasks.md

       * credentials:
         -  Username: bit
         -  Password: 2023
-    - If the login is successfuly show exercises page
+    - If the login is successfully show exercises page
 - Section or page of contact
 - Responsive